 Sometimes last year, we hiked one of the most challenging trails in Kenya, the Elephant Hill in the Aberdare Ranges.
 This was tough!
 I hurt so much.
 I was so cold when we got close to the summit and I was ill prepared for this.
 When passing through a cloud I had to borrow a jacket for some extra padding before I got frostbite (clouds are cold!).
 Yet when I got to the top, I felt on top of the world, literally.

-On our way down we discussed with some fellow hikers how much hiking builds resilience.
+On our way down we discussed with some fellow hikers how much hiking and working out builds resilience.
 I mean, you feel that you can’t do another step, if you do, you’ll die.
 But you still do it, one step after another, one foot in front of the other till you get to the summit.

 One gentleman commented, ‘I have decided I will run my business with the same resilience I use in hiking.
 Slowly, at my pace, one step after the other, but no stopping’.
 This really resonated with me.
 Often, when we are struggling when in business, working or trying to achieve something.
 When it gets hard, we get off the wagon.
 When hiking, you really have to move because there is no way you can just stop moving and remain behind in the middle of a bamboo forest.
 Plus, when you get to the summit, the sight is usually worth every effort.

 How do you build resilience?
 Lessons from hiking